 Gift baskets are a fun and exciting way to give a variety of items that your recipient can use.
 However, compiling and packaging a basket on your own can be time-consuming and expensive.
 GiftTree creates beautiful themed gift baskets, all hand-assembled, that are designed to have an impact on the people who receive it.
 You can search baskets by price, occasion and gift type.
 In addition to its keepsake baskets, GiftTree also offers an extensive collection of personalized and engraved gifts for all occasions.

 This company allows you to design and send a custom bottle of wine to anyone you wish.
-Personal Wine offers red, white and sparkling varieties in standard and mini bottles, and all options are sommelier-tasted and approved.
+Personal Wine offers wine gifts in red, white and sparkling varieties in standard and mini bottles, and all options are sommelier-tasted and approved.
 Once you've selected the wine you want to give, you can design a custom label, complete with personalized text and photos.
 Custom labels come free with your wine purchase, but you can also engrave a bottle for an additional fee.

 Personal Creations offers a personalized gift-sending experience, selling a wide range of thoughtful and fun gifts.
 All products offered are available to etch, monogram or embroider with names, initials or a personalized message.
 Personal Creations focuses on major holidays, and releases limited-time items for each occasion.